sa-mh/QA-DevOps-Proj/README.md

 ## Application Instructions

-Step by step instructions to start the terraforming process through to accessing the webpage can be found on a google doc here.
+Step by step instructions to start the terraforming process through to accessing the webpage can be found on a google doc in the resources section at the beginning of the readme.

 ## Known Issues